3 Important Questions To Ask Before a Chess Move

 Online Chess Classes – Golden Chess Centre

-7 Willpower tips to Maximize winning chances in chess – When Close enough is not Good enough
+7 Willpower tips to Maximize winning chances in chess

-7 Willpower tips to Maximize winning chances in chess – When Close enough is not Good enough
+Here are 7 Willpower tips to Maximize winning chances in chess – When Close enough is not Good enough

 The APA defines willpower this way:

-• Willpower allows us to ignore unwanted thoughts, feelings or desires.
+• Willpower allows us to ignore unwanted thoughts, feelings, or desires.

 1. Commit to a goal at the outset.

-Tightrope yourself with a shoestring so that you cannot have a free way with your temptations.
+Tightrope yourself with a shoestring so you cannot have a freeway with your temptations.
 Make sure that you are plugging all those temptation-pulls so that you are riding with your brakes released.
-In other words temptations and diversions are like a brake applied constantly while driving your car.
-Get the picture?

 For example, buy a book instead of downloading it online.
 That way your conscience will not allow you to give it a pass.
-You will sit down to read it since you paid for it with your heard-earned cash.
+You will sit down to read it since you paid for it with your hard-earned cash.

-in my own experience as example, a relative of mine felt she was going to the movies too frequently.
-To counter that, I told her to calculate all the money spent on the tickets and popcorn and when she saw that they amounted to a lot she stopped going to the movies that frequently.
 By showing the total picture she saw the absurdity of her habits and now she is spending the saved money on useful books that are much needed to increase her expertise.

 2. Meditate every day.

 Preferably in the morning.
-It is one of the most difficult-to-start regimen, but once started it will help you so much that you begin to wonder – ‘what was I doing all these years without this essential habit’?
+It is one of the most difficult-to-start regimens, but once started it will help you so much that you begin to wonder – ‘what was I doing all these years without this essential habit’?

 I know that it may seem like a waste of time which could have been spent reading the newspaper or going to sleep an extra 15 minutes but that is just your mind trying to avoid anything that tames it.

-Read this tip from Headspace – an U.S. study found that people who meditated daily experienced improved willpower and focus.
+Read this tip from Headspace – a U.S. study found that people who meditated daily experienced improved willpower and focus.
 The researchers found that “those who practiced meditation on a daily basis persisted on tasks longer and made fewer task pullouts, as well as reducing negative feedback after task completion.”

 So instead of reaching for your mobile phone or tablet, first thing in the morning and checking all your chats or messages, try spending 15 minutes meditating and reap the benefits of willpower training.